-Your budget will help you track your income and expenses and your goal with your budget is to keep your expenses as low as possible so you can get aggressive with your debt, starting with any high-interest debt you might have.
+Your budget will help you track your income and expenses.
+Your goal should be to keep your expenses as low as possible so you can get aggressive with your debt.

-For example, if you are only earning 1% in your savings account but are paying 15% in interest on your debt, you are actually indirectly losing money by keeping your money in your savings account.
-It's better to pay it off asap and then once that debt is gone, ramp up on your savings and investment goals.
+In that case, you are actually indirectly losing money by keeping your money in your savings account.
+It's better to pay it off asap, and then once that debt is gone, ramp up on your savings and investment goals.

 Leverage a debt pay off calculator

-Here's a calculator to help you compare paying off debt vs saving or investing so you understand the true cost or benefit of what you decide:
+Need a little more help on deciding if you should save or pay off debt?
+Here are some of our favorite calculators to help you compare paying off debt vs. saving or investing, so you understand the actual cost or benefit of what you decide:

-Whatever approach you take to paying off your debt, make sure you have a strategic plan in place so it makes sense.
+Whatever approach you take to paying off your debt and saving money, make sure you have a strategic plan in place, so it makes sense.

-It's also important to adjust your mindset, remind yourself of your why and surround yourself with the right influences.
+It's also essential to adjust your mindset, remind yourself of your why, and surround yourself with the right influences.
 This will keep you motivated to accomplish your debt repayment goals.